johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_atoms.md

 # Atoms & Terms

-A term is a labeled tuple of terms and is either a **fact** or a **goal**/**sub-goal**.
+A term is a labeled tuple of terms and is either a _fact_ or a _goal_/_sub-goal_.

-In the case of a _fact_ the label identifies the relation to which it belongs and all terms must be constant values -- also termed a _ground_ atom.
+In the case of a fact the label identifies the relation to which it belongs and all terms must be constant values -- also termed a _ground_ atom.
 Facts may belong to either extensional or intensional relations.

-In the case of a _goal_ it is the consequence of a rule.
-Its goal is satisfied if the antecedents, now termed _sub-goals_, are satisfied.
+In the case of a goal it is the consequence of a rule.
+Its goal is satisfied if the antecedents, now termed sub-goals, are satisfied.

 ![atom](images/atom.png)